 - There is a porch at the entrance to the mill with double doors and a UPVC threshold, approx 8 cm high and 20 cm wide.
 This is 4 meters long by 2 meters wide and leads to double wooden glazed doors at the entrance to the main building, with a wooden threshold, which drops 5 cm into the hallway.

-- The entrance doors lead into a small hallway giving access to the two apartments on this floor (Spinners and Carders Corner) and two flights of stairs, one going up to the payphone and Owners’ apartment and one going down to Wheel House and the Bobbin Box.
+- The entrance doors lead into a small hallway giving access to the two apartments on this floor (Spinners and Carders Corner) and two flights of stairs, one going up to the payphone and Hosts’ apartment and one going down to Wheel House and the Bobbin Box.

 - There are no further thresholds to negotiate.

 - The porch has non-slip vinyl in a brown tile pattern.
 The hall and stairs are carpeted in brown, low lying carpet.
 Door mats are provided with a small mat at each threshold and a larger one in the entrance area.
-These can be removed on request if they are inconvenient.

 - There is no reception area, other than the porch.